CINM (Cinnamon): A Compilation Infrastructure for Heterogeneous Compute In-Memory and Compute Near-Memory Paradigms: CINM (Cinnamon): Compilation for in and near memory computing

 The \texttt{cinm} dialect is the entry point to the \cname{} flow and is responsible for target selection, i.e., delegating the implementation of $k$ kernels or regions in an input application to the most suitable $d$ devices.

 Target selection is not arbitrary, as it requires precise cost models for individual devices and an exhaustive search mechanism to evaluate tradeoffs before making mapping decisions.
-For some operations such as \texttt{cinm.matmul}, estimating the execution time (or other metric) on a specific architecture might not be that difficult.
-However, for more complex operators, additional analysis and rewriting passes become necessary.
-For instance, none of the discussed CINM architectures are optimized for convolution and contraction operations.
+For some operations such as \texttt{cinm.gemm}, estimating the execution time (or other metric) on a specific architecture might not be that difficult. \rev{ However, for more complex operations or a combination of the easy-to-estimate operations, additional analysis and rewriting passes becomes necessary.} For instance, none of the discussed CINM architectures are optimized for convolution and contraction operations.
 For tensor contractions or convolutions, in the absence of rewriting, the subsequent lowering from \texttt{cinm} will have no choice but to map them to more general compute-capable devices, like, e.g., UPMEM or the host CPU.
 However, having detected these kernels and identified them as profitable, they can be rewritten as matrix-matrix multiplications, amenable to both CIM and CNM acceleration.
 Therefore, the \texttt{cinm} abstraction must evaluate all code variants before making any mapping decision.

-For the cost model to work at this abstraction, it must be aware of all the primitives supported by the underlying devices. \texttt{cinm}, therefore, expose the set of operations listed in \autoref{tab:cinm-ops} to be targeted during offloading, i.e., the strongly-named MLIR counterparts of those found in \autoref{fig:cinm_ops}.
-For high-level abstractions, e.g., \texttt{linalg, tosa, torch}, we implement canonicalization passes to rewrite their respective IR into \texttt{cinm} operations.
-Figure~\ref{fig:proglowering} shows the \texttt{linalg} IR (\ref{fig:linalgIR}) and the IR it emits to the \cinm{} dialect (\ref{fig:cinmIR}) for the convolution kernel.
-The \cinm{} IR is subsequently lowered to \cim{}, \cnm{}, \texttt{affine} or a combination of them.